SantiagoDeStefano/mivora-web/README.md

 #### Deploy to AWS EC2

-1. Build push image to registry (ECR/Docker Hub)
+1. Build and push the image to a registry (ECR or Docker Hub).
-2. SSH into EC2 instance
+2. SSH into the EC2 instance.
-3. Update `docker-compose.yml` with image reference
+3. Update `docker-compose.yml` with the image reference.
-4. Run: `docker-compose up -d`
+4. Run `docker-compose up -d`.

 ### Frontend Deployment